-- For the cereal – there are number of manufacturers that are starting to manufacture healthier option of gluten-free cereals.
+- For the cereal – there are a number of manufacturers that are starting to manufacture healthier option of gluten-free cereals.
 For example Chex cereal, the nutritional value has not changed after they removed gluten.
-You can also find buckwheat pancake mix which has good nutritional value and in my opinion has more flavour then white flour pancakes, just add blueberries or apples for additional health benefits.
+You can also find buckwheat pancake mix which has good nutritional value and in my opinion, has more flavour than white flour pancakes, just add blueberries or apples for additional health benefits.
 Look out for bad fats and processed sugars.

 - For the dairy – when it comes to yogurts best ones are plain organic without added sugars and colours.
 If you prefer fruit in your yogurt and some sweetness just add fresh berries, a little pure maple syrup and a pinch of cinnamon.
 Most cheeses are gluten-free, but read the label some cheeses have added ingredients that may not be gluten-free.

 The healthiest option is to make your gluten free meals from real wholesome ingredients, the ones that do not have a label with a list of ingredients.
 There are many healthy gluten-free recipes available now, check out www.onlyglutenfreerecipes.com, which includes vegetarian and recipes for kids that they love.

 Many supermarkets now carry a good selection of gluten-free products, but if you are looking for a special ingredient you may have to go to health food stores or stores like Wholefoods if you live in North America.
 The other option is buying on-line, I buy all my certified organic gluten-free spices, flours and pasta on-line, I find that the cost is reasonable and many of them ship for free if you buy certain dollar value.
 Costco also carries a selection of gluten-free products.